webyrd/Barliman/README.md

 * get rid of hardcoded path to Chez executable
 * add input/output examples
 * find a cleaner and more flexible way to construct the program sent to Chez
-* add ability to save and load programs
 * add "accept suggested completion" button
 * would be smarter/less resource intense to not launch all the tests again when the text in a single test changes.
 Only that test and allTests need be re-run, in theory.
 Getting the UI to display the state of everything properly may be a little subtle, though.
 * differential relational interpreters